Schools and Colleges

 Learning outside the classroom at Mount Zion, reflects the locally Agreed Syllabus Believing and Belonging in West Yorkshire.
 We are able to offer a range of age appropriate, cross curricular learning for children, incorporating history, geography, art, English, citizenship and SMSC, with a focus on local communities, heritage and history.
 We can also help local schools and colleges explore annual events, such as Remembrance, Black History Month, International Women’s Day and Interfaith Week.
 Our offer acknowledges the diverse nature of British society in the 21st century.
 All sessions are led by experienced, qualified teachers with current DBS certificates.

 Visits are usually possible Wednesday to Friday.
 There is no fixed charge, but we are grateful for any donation no matter how small; where possible we suggest £3.00 per participant.
-For more details or to arrange a visit, please contact the Heritage Officer:
+Information about how to book may be found here: BOOKING A VISIT

 Telephone:07958 759805

 Email: [email protected]

 Young children are welcome to explore this special space, to experience the objects, sights and sounds and discover the stories that the building tells.
 Opportunities are provided for children to reflect and respond creatively to their experience.
 Activities are differentiated according to age.
-Possible curriculum focus: RE/worldviews, History, English, Citizenship, Art.
+Possible curriculum focus: RE/worldviews, history, English, citizenship, art.

 As well as covering aspects of Believing and Belonging in West Yorkshire, we are able to cover key elements of GCSE RE programmes of study.
 We offer opportunities to explore historical and contemporary responses to issues of social justice; encouraging students to contemplate difficult questions about Christianity, different world religions, worldviews and to reflect and respond creatively to being in a unique space.
-Possible curriculum focus: RE/worldviews, History, English, Citizenship, Art.
+Possible curriculum focus: RE/worldviews, history, English, citizenship, art.

 This project for Key Stage 2 and above, commenced in April 2025.
-FREE Told by the Dial resources for schools, are now available to download here Told by the Dial and we are able to offer Told by the Dial themed visits.
+FREE Told by the Dial resources for schools which are linked to this peer education project, are now available to download here TOLD BY THE DIAL We are also able to offer Told by the Dial themed visits, details are on the Told by the Dial resources page.
 This project will also be the focus of our 2025 community Heritage Open Day in September.
-To find out more follow this link What's On.
+To find out more follow this link WHAT'S ON

 We welcome adult groups from colleges and universities, particularly students on under graduate and post graduate initial teacher education courses.
 Visits are usually possible during the day Wednesday to Friday.
 Evenings and weekends are also a possibility.